Welcome to this week’s Survival Buzz with answers to your questions, an update on my own preps and announcements from the Backdoor Survival blog.

 You save every half filled bottle of shampoo, cleaner, medication, and everything else you can think of because even though you no longer want or need it, it will be good for bartering.
 Or, as Shelly and I like to say: “let’s save this for SHTF”.

 Have I stuck a chord with some or all of these issues?

 I know that many of you consider me an expert but honestly, I am as human as the rest of you and find my household inventory techniques to be lousy.
-I am always making a purchase, whether on Amazon or at Costco, only to find that I already have a two year supply of whatever it is I purchased.
+I am always making a purchase, at Costco, only to find that I already have a two year supply of whatever it is I purchased.
 Not that a two year supply is bad, but my house is only 1500 square feet and the cupboards and closets are full!